-GLO/BLM Field Notes and Survey Plats, 1850-present.
-Field notes contain a complete description of each mile surveyed, every monument set, and every bearing tree scribed.
+GLO/BLM Field Notes and Survey Plats from 1850 to the present - Field notes contain a complete description of each mile surveyed, every monument set and every bearing tree scribed.
 Plats show graphic representation of information contained in the field notes.

-Mineral Surveys, Field Notes and Plats 1850-present.
-Records of the mineral surveys approved by the General Land Office or the Bureau of Land Management for Colorado.
+Mineral Surveys, Field Notes and Plats 1850-present - Records of mineral surveys approved by the GLO or BLM Colorado.

-Tract books.
-These books note all transactions affecting public lands from the 1860's to July 1, 1965.
+Tract books - books that note all transactions affecting public lands from the 1860s to July 1, 1965.
 The local land offices in Colorado maintained these books daily.
-A separate set of Tract Book's was maintained daily by the General Land Office in Washington DC.
+A separate set of tract books was maintained daily by the GLO in Washington, D.C.
 Microfilm of both sets are available in the Colorado State Office.

-Historical Indexes (HI) and Master Title Plats (MTP).
-In 1965; the Tract Books were superseded by the Historical Index, a chronological listing of actions affecting land title.
-The HI's are maintained daily in the Colorado State Office.
-The graphical representation of the Historical Indexes is on the Master Title Plats.
-Both HI's and MTP's may be viewed from microfilm (aperture cards) in the Colorado State Office.
-Each BLM Field Office has copies of the HI's and MTP's for their area of responsibility.
+Historical Indexes and Master Title Plats - In 1965, tract books were superseded by the historical index, a chronological listing of actions affecting land title.
+The HIs are maintained daily in the Colorado State Office.
+The graphical representation of the HIs is on the master title plats.
+Both HIs and MTPs may be viewed from microfilm (aperture cards) in the Colorado State Office.
+Each BLM Field Office has copies of the HIs and MTPs for its area of responsibility.

 Survey Records Online